dougEfresh/fireblocks-sdk-rs/docs/WhitelistedExternalWalletsApi.md

 > delete_external_wallet(wallet_id)
 Delete an external wallet

 Deletes an external wallet by ID.
-External Wallet is a whitelisted address of a wallet that belongs to your users/counterparties.  - You cannot see the balance of the external wallet. - You cannot initiate transactions from an external wallet as the source via Fireblocks.
+External Wallet is a whitelisted address of a wallet that belongs to your users/counterparties.  - You cannot see the balance of the external wallet. - You cannot initiate transactions from an external wallet as the source via Fireblocks. </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters